TranPhucVinh/C/Physical layer/Signal/Examples.md

 }
 ```

-### Example 3
+### Working with SIGWINCH signal

-Working with ``SIGWINCH`` signal: If changing the current terminal size by mouse, the size of the terminal is printed out.
+If changing the current terminal size by mouse, the size of the terminal is printed out.

 ```c
 #include <stdio.h>